Grand Junction Jackalopes: Franchise history

 On January 13, 2011, Casper Professional Baseball Club, LLC announced the sale of the team to Monfort Investment Group, a group headed by Colorado Rockies General Partners.

-October 17, 2011, Grand Junction city officials unanimously approved a lease agreement to the team, making Suplizio Field home to the newly renamed Grand Junction Rockies.
+On October 17, 2011, Grand Junction city officials unanimously approved a lease agreement to the team, making Suplizio Field home to the newly renamed Grand Junction Rockies.

 In conjunction with a contraction of Minor League Baseball in 2021, the Pioneer League was converted from an MLB-affiliated Rookie Advanced league to an independent baseball league and granted status as an MLB Partner League, with Grand Junction continuing as a member.

 On November 4, 2022, the team officially announced their new name of the Grand Junction Jackalopes.

+In 2025, the Jackalopes announced that they would adopt the name Grand Junction Humpback Chubs, after a fish found in the Colorado River, for Wednesday home games.

+The Jackalopes announced they will be relocating from Grand Junction to a new location in 2026.

 Roster

 Notable players

 Butte Copper Kings, Casper Rockies and Casper Ghosts players who have made appearances on Major League teams: